 Motivated in part by this perception that evangelicals have neglected the body, evangelicals have seen a resurgent interest in recent years in how to appropriately incorporate the body into our spiritual lives.

 The best example of this has been the spiritual disciplines movement, a movement that Richard Foster has played a key role in.
 From Biola’s Institute for Spiritual Formation to Renovare, organizations and training programs devoted to educating about spiritual disciplines have blossomed.
-The most influential voice in this movement, though, belongs to Dallas Willard, who articulates in both Spirit of the Disciplines and Renovation of the Heart a robust and well-reasoned view of the human body and its relationship to the our identity as human persons.
+The most influential voice in this movement, though, belongs to Dallas Willard, who articulates in both Spirit of the Disciplines and Renovation of the Heart a robust and well-reasoned view of the human body and its relationship to our identity as human persons.
 Though he approaches it from a different perspective, Rodney Clapp’s beautiful and poignant Tortured Wonders has a similar aim—to explore the body’s role in Christian spirituality.

 Making generalizations about the emerging church is like driving a steamroller through a minefield, but from my standpoint, even though it has been less discussed, one of their central features has been an attempt to recover the body and its role within Christian theology and the church.
 In addition to McLaren, whom I quoted earlier, the most consistent advocate for this might be Doug Pagitt, a pastor at Solomon’s Porch in Minneapolis.
 He writes, “At Solomon's Porch, the physical nature of the incarnation and resurrection spurs us to create practices in which our bodies help us to follow Jesus."
 For Pagitt, the life of faith is tied up with the body and its role in our lives, a fact that he has implemented consistently in his writings.